Hivemind - Lightweight Container Orchestration Platform

 What are Hivemind’s resource requirements?

-Hivemind is designed to be extremely resource-efficient:
+Hivemind is designed to be resource-efficient:

-• CPU: Minimal usage during idle periods
+• CPU: Efficient usage during idle periods

 • Disk: Small footprint for the binary and database